 If you run Retool on a single container or node, there will be downtime during the upgrade.
-If you run a multi-container deployment, see the guide to horizontally scaling deployments to learn the order in which to update your containers for zero-downtime upgrades.
+If you run a multi-container deployment, see the Scale Retool infrastructure guide to learn about zero-downtime upgrades.
 If you run multiple instances, consider scheduling separate downtimes for each: for example, upgrade dev first, then staging, and then production.

 Schedule the downtime in advance, even if it's a short time period or during off-peak hours.
 Clearly communicate to users that they should not use or edit apps during the upgrade.
 It may be helpful to make an announcement to users a few days in advance.